Towards the ultimate limits of quantum channel discrimination and quantum communication: Quantum channel discrimination in different regimes

-In this section we give a systematic study of the interplay between the strategies of channel discrimination (e.g., sequential, coherent, product), the operational regimes (e.g., error exponent, Stein exponent, strong converse exponent), and three variants of channel divergences (e.g., Petz, Umegaki, Sandwiched).
-We find a nice correspondence summarized in Table~\ref{fig:summary}, which shows that the proper divergences to use (Petz, Umegaki, Sandwiched) are determined by the operational regime of interest, while the types of channel extension (one-shot, regularized, amortized) are determined by the discrimination strategies.
-The solution of each particular case includes both direct and converse parts.
-Existing results are either for specific channels (e.g replacer channels~\cite{cooney2016strong}, cq channels~\cite{berta2018amortized}) or providing partial solutions (e.g. weak converse~\cite{WW2019}, strong converse bounds~\cite{berta2018amortized}).
-Our main contributions (highlighted in yellow) are mostly on the strong converse parts, contributing to a complete picture of channel discrimination in this unified framework (note that some results are built upon Conjecture~\ref{thm: strong converse of channel hypothesis testing}).
+In this section we study the interplay between the strategies of channel discrimination (e.g., sequential, coherent, product), the operational regimes (e.g., error exponent, Stein exponent, strong converse exponent), and three variants of channel divergences (e.g., Petz, Umegaki, sandwiched).
+We find a nice correspondence which shows that the proper divergences to use (Petz, Umegaki, sandwiched) are determined by the operational regime of interest, while the types of channel extension (one-shot, regularized, amortized) are determined by the discrimination strategies.
+Our results contribute towards a complete picture of channel discrimination in a unified framework.